buddhist-uni/buddhist-uni.github.io/_content/av/world-too-little-for-thy-tent_voisine.md

 minutes: 5
 ---

-> There aren’t enough doves
-in North America to fill
-the gondola of you.
-Onions are fallible, only
+> Onions are fallible, only
 pretending to be infinite...